Skip to Calculator

 A few things can throw off a straight square-footage calculation.
 If your home has a finished bonus room or knee walls, the ventilated attic area is only the unfinished portion.
 Hip roofs have less ridge length than gable roofs, which limits ridge vent options and may require supplemental box vents.

-Cathedral ceilings are a different situation entirely — they follow a different section of the IRC and typically require continuous baffles between each rafter bay.
+Cathedral ceilings are a different situation entirely.
+They follow a different section of the IRC and typically require continuous baffles between each rafter bay.
 Don't apply these numbers to cathedral ceilings without checking with a local inspector first.

 Also watch out for soffits that are too narrow for standard vent cutouts.
 Some older ranch homes have only 2–3 inch soffits, which can't accept the typical 16"×8" vent.
 In those cases, you'll need fascia vents or to add intake through over-fascia vent strips.